flanksource/docs/mission-control/docs/guide/views/concepts/tables.md

 #### `string`

-Text data with no additional formatting.
+Text data with no extra formatting.

 ```yaml
 columns: